PHILOSOPHY AND PRIMARY GOALS

 Have you ever wondered why Feng Shui is important?

-For thousands of years, the importance of Feng Shui has been assiduously studied, nurtured and handed down for the benefit of all mankind.
+For thousands of years, the importance of Feng Shui (FS) has been assiduously studied, nurtured and handed down for the benefit of all mankind.

 The Building Blocks of Classical Feng Shui